-The rates of salary increase used for individual members are in accordance with this table.
-This assumption is used to project a member's current salary to the salaries upon which benefit amounts will be based.
+Salary increase assumption for an individual member - The rates of salary increase is used to project a member's current salary to the salaries upon which benefit amounts will be based.

-If the number of active members remains constant, then the total active member payroll will increase 3.0% annually, the base portion of the individual salary increase assumptions.
+If the number of active members remains constant, then the total active member payroll will increase 2.75% annually, the base portion of the individual salary increase assumptions.
 This increasing payroll was recognized in amortizing unfunded actuarial accrued liabilities.
+Rates of salary increase were updated for the December 31, 2017 valuation.